kstine93/Sandbox/README.md

   - [ ] Test malformed payloads

 #### c.
 Deploy
+- [ ] Change credential storing to be more secure (i.e., not in config file)
 - [ ] Deploy API to production environment
 - [ ] Re-test